theblazehen/opencode-antigravity-multi-auth/README.md

 ## Safety, usage, and risk notices

-### Intended use

-- Personal / internal development only
-- Respect internal quotas and data handling policies
-- Not for production services or bypassing intended limits

-### Not suitable for

-- Production application traffic
-- High-volume automated extraction
-- Any use that violates Acceptable Use Policies

 ### ⚠️ Warning (assumption of risk)

 By using this plugin, you acknowledge and accept the following: